cboettig/nonparametric-bayes/BUGS/policy_thresholds.md

----
-layout: page
----# Comparison of Nonparametric Bayesian Gaussian Process estimates to standard the Parametric Bayesian approach
+# Comparison of Nonparametric Bayesian Gaussian Process estimates to standard the Parametric Bayesian approach

 ```r